OpenSenseAction/poligrain/docs/development/CONTRIBUTING.md

 These are our recommended steps:

-1. Make sure that your `conda` environment is on Python >=3.10.
+1. Make sure that your `conda` environment is on Python 3.10 or 3.11 (3.12 is not yet supported).
 If this is the case you can do the next step in you base environment.
 If not you, have to add a new environment with `mamba create -n poetry_env python=3.10` and then activate this env with `conda activate poetry_env`.
 1. In your `conda` environment, install `poetry`, `nox` and `pre-commit` via `mamba install poetry nox pre-commit`.
 1. Run `poetry install` (this does all configurations based on pyproject.toml)